 Enjoy another free day in and around Playa del Carmen

 Make the most of your penultimate day in Mexico with another free day in Playa del Carmen.
-You and the family can head back to the cenotes, take a road trip to ancient ruins, or spend the day sunbathing on the beach.
+You can head back to the cenotes, take a road trip to ancient ruins, or spend the day sunbathing on the beach.
 You might want to take a stroll down the main thoroughfare of Fifth Avenue to shop for souvenirs.
 And when the sun goes down, enjoy dinner at one of the town's many fine restaurants to sample traditional Maya cuisine or international fare.

 Day 8: Playa del Carmen to Cancún, Depart